The Class Actions Law Review: Australia

 The growth in litigation funding has coincided with increased debate as to the traditional doctrines of maintenance and champerty.
-As noted above, the Justice Legislation Miscellaneous Amendments Bill 2019 (Vic), which provides for the Supreme Court of Victoria to order contingency fees in class action proceedings, has been introduced in response to the VLRC Report.
+As noted above, in 2020, Victoria became the first Australian jurisdiction to permit lawyers to charge contingency fees in Victorian class actions.
+It seems reasonably likely that other jurisdictions will follow, otherwise Victoria may become the epicentre for class actions.
 The introduction of contingency fees is intended to increase access to justice by allowing plaintiff law firms to compete with third-party litigation funders, which typically fund class actions on the basis that they will receive a percentage of any amounts recovered in the proceeding.

 The large majority of class actions settle before trial.
 The settlement of any class action must be approved by the court.
 The settlement process under the Australian class action regimes is relatively involved, because the settlement binds group members who may have had little or no involvement in the matter up to that point.
 The regime has therefore been designed to help ensure their interests are adequately protected.
 The settlement process usually involves:

-- giving notice to group members of the settlement (this may give information such as the settlement amount or give an indication of the expected returns to group members);32
+- giving notice to group members of the settlement (this may give information such as the settlement amount or give an indication of the expected returns to group members);36

 - giving group members the opportunity to make objection to the settlement if they consider it not in their interests; and